51st state: Okinawa (Japan)

 In Article 3 of the Treaty of San Francisco between the Allied Powers and Japan, which came into force in April 1952, the U.S. put the outlying islands of the Ryukyus, including the island of Okinawa (home to over one million Okinawans, an ethnically distinct people speaking Ryukyuan languages related to the Japanese language), the Bonin Islands, and the Volcano Islands (including Iwo Jima) into U.S. trusteeship.
 All these trusteeships were slowly returned to Japanese rule.
 Okinawa was returned on May 15, 1972, but the U.S. stations troops in the island's bases as a defense for Japan.
 The continued military presence has been described as a 51st state.

-Israel and Palestinian territories
+Israel and Palestine

-Several sources assert that the State of Israel functions as a 51st state due to the annual funding, defense and overall support it receives from the United States.
-An example of this is the 2003 book by Martine Rothblatt called Two Stars for Peace that argued for the addition of Israel and the Palestinian territories as the 51st and 52nd states of the Union.
+Several sources assert that Israel functions as a 51st state due to the annual funding, defense and overall support it receives from the United States.
+An example of this is the 2003 book by Martine Rothblatt called Two Stars for Peace that argued for the addition of Israel and Palestine as the 51st and 52nd states of the Union.
 The American State of Canaan is a book by political scientist and sociologist Alfred de Grazia from March 2009, proposing the creation of the "State of Canaan" from Israel and Palestine.